Modern pentathlon at the Summer Olympics: Development as an Olympic sport

 After more than half a century of relative stability, modern pentathlon has been the subject of numerous changes since the 1980s with its place on the Olympic programme in question several times.

 Beginning at the 1996 Summer Olympics, the five components were held on a single day instead of five.
 The same year, the Men's team competition was dropped from the Olympics.
 The women's event was first introduced at the 2000 Summer Olympics.

 Since the 2008 Summer Olympics, the air-pistol shooting is held during the 3 km run.
 Since the 2012 Summer Olympics, shooting is done using a laser gun, and running and shooting was combined as one event.

 Modern pentathlon was still criticized as outdated and lacking popularity in the 2010s.
 The Associated Press reported in 2013 that the International Olympic Committee was considering dropping it from the Olympics.
 In response to the criticism, the sport's governing body, the UIPM, made changes to the sport, including by having all five contests held in a single stadium.
 It was planned for the 2016 Summer Olympics but held for the first time at the 2020 Summer Olympics.

+In the 2024 Paris Olympics, the modern pentathlon events were held in the following order: riding, fencing bonus round, swimming, and then the laser run (combined running and shooting).
+This differs from the previous order where riding was the penultimate event.
+The change in the order was implemented to address issues with horses in previous Olympics, where the random assignment of horses sometimes negatively impacted medal contenders.
+By placing riding first, the potential for a late-race upset due to a horse refusal is lessened.

 The events of modern pentathlon at the Olympic Games were as follows: